sakibahammed/Just-an-Ordinary-project/README.md

         2nd part is explicit in all language .
 The first and last parts are explicit in low level languages but are mostly implicit in high level language like javascript .

+    Allocation by function :

+    Some function call result in object allocation.